Ab initio uncertainty quantification in scattering analysis of microscopy: Background for scattering analysis of microscopy

 Various processes have a closed-form expression of ISF.
 A few examples of closed-form ISF are derived in Appendix A and summarized in Table \ref{tab:ISF_table}.
-For instance, for Brownian motion (BM) or diffusive processes, the intermediate scattering function is $f_{BM}(\mathbf q,\Delta t)=\exp(-q^2 D \Delta t)$, where $q=|| \mathbf q||$ and here the only parameter of ISF is $\theta=D$, the diffusion coefficient.
-By the cumulant theorem \cite{koppel1972analysis}, the ISF can be approximately characterized by the mean squared displacement (MSD), discussed in Appendix A. While it is a more flexible way to estimate ISF, it also requires the estimation of a larger number of parameters.
+For instance, for Brownian motion (BM) or diffusive processes, the intermediate scattering function is $f_{BM}(\mathbf q,\Delta t)=\exp(-q^2 \theta \Delta t)$, where $q=|| \mathbf q||$ and here the only parameter $\theta$ of ISF is the diffusion coefficient.
+By the cumulant theorem \cite{koppel1972analysis}, the ISF can be approximately characterized by the mean squared displacement (MSD), discussed in Appendix A. Our new approach is generally applicable to all ISFs with a vector of parameters $\bm \theta$, and the ISFs are not necessarily approximated by the MSD.
+We intend to estimate both the parameters $\bm \theta$ and system properties such as MSD, which can be related to viscosity, storage and loss modulus through the Generalized Stokes–Einstein Equation (GSER) \cite{mason2000estimating}.

 We denote the light intensity of pixel $\mathbf x$ at time $t$ to be $y(\mathbf x,t)$.
 In Eq. (\ref{equ:ISF}), the ISF is the ensemble average of the 2D spatial Fourier representation of the displacements of the particles from time $t$ to $t+\Delta t$.
 To relate the ISF to pixel intensity in the Cartesian space, the Fourier-transformed difference in image intensity is studied in DDM \cite{cerbino2008differential,giavazzi2009scattering}: $\Delta {\hat y}(\mathbf q, t, \Delta t)=\mathcal F(y(\mathbf x, t+\Delta t)- y(\mathbf x, t))$, with $\mathcal F(\cdot)$ denoting the 2D discrete Fourier transformation computed by fast Fourier transformation (FFT) \cite{cooley1965algorithm}.
 The time ensemble of this quantity, often referred to as the image structure function, $D(\mathbf q,\Delta t)=\langle\Delta {\hat y}(\mathbf q, t, \Delta t)^2\rangle$, is often modeled below: